mkraenz/blog/posts/serverless-mailchimp-clone/subscribe-endpoint/sls-mailchimp-clone.subscribe.md

 ![Step Functions State Machine Graph for Subscription Workflow](./subscribe-stepfunctions-state-machine.png)

 One point to note is that while `TemplateData` in `aws sesv2 send-email ...` needed to be a stringified JSON, in Step Functions we can simply pass a proper JSON object and it still works!
-Automagically, Step Functions will stringify the JSON object for us.
+Automagically Step Functions will stringify the JSON object for us.

 We will now use the [create-state-machine](https://docs.aws.amazon.com/cli/latest/reference/stepfunctions/create-state-machine.html) endpoint to deploy the state machine.